 Interest income is recorded on the accrual basis to the extent amounts are expected to be collected.
+Prepayment penalties received by the Company are recorded as income upon receipt.
 Accrued interest is evaluated periodically for collectability.
 When a debt security becomes 90 days or more past due, and the Company does not expect the debtor to be able to service all of its debt or other obligations, the debt security will generally be placed on non-accrual status and the Company will cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay contractual amounts due.
-If a debt security's status significantly improves regarding the debtor's ability to service the debt or other obligations, or if a debt security is fully impaired, sold or written off, it will be removed from non-accrual status.
-As of March 31, 2013 and December 31, 2012, the Company did not have any investments that were more than 90 days past due or on non-accrual status.
+If a debt security's status significantly improves with respect to the debtor's ability to service the debt or other obligations, or if a debt security is fully impaired, sold or written off, it will be removed from non-accrual status.
+As of June 30, 2013 and December 31, 2012, the Company did not have any investments that were more than 90 days past due or on non-accrual status.
 Additionally, the Company is not aware of any material changes to the creditworthiness of the borrowers.
-To date, no investment has been restructured in any way.

-During the three months ended March 31, 2012, the Company held two debt instruments in its investment portfolio that contained a payment-in-kind ("PIK") interest provision.
-If either of these borrowers had elected to pay, or was obligated to pay, interest under the optional PIK provision, and if deemed collectible in management's judgment, then the interest would be computed at the contractual rate specified in the investment's credit agreement, the computed interest would be added to the principal balance of the investment, and computed interest would be recorded as interest income.
+From time to time, the Company may hold debt instruments in its investment portfolio that contain a payment-in-kind ("PIK") interest provision.
+If these borrowers elect to pay, or are obligated to pay, interest under the optional PIK provision, and if deemed collectible in management's judgment, then the interest would be computed at the contractual rate specified in the investment's credit agreement, added to the principal balance of the investment, and recorded as interest income.
 Thus, the actual collection of this interest would be deferred until the time of debt principal repayment.
-As of March 31, 2013, the Company did not own any debt investments that contained a PIK interest provision and all previously accrued PIK was collected upon sale prior to December 31, 2012.
+As of June 30, 2013 and December 31, 2012, the Company owned one and zero investments, respectively that contained a PIK interest provision.